equinor/fusion-bmt/README.md

 in [this section](frontend/cypress/README.md).

 Cypress E2E tests can be run locally with:
-`docker-compose -f docker-compose.cypress.yml up cypress`
+`docker-compose -f docker-compose.cypress.yml up --build cypress`

 To run locally the two last lines in frontend/cypress.Dockerfile should be commented out.